-- Ethereum mining with proof-of-work consensus ceased as of September 15, 2022, when the "Merge" took place and Ethereum shifted to proof-of-stake consensus, and consequently, revenues from Ethereum mining have no longer been available.
+- HIVE's Ethereum mining using proof-of-work consensus ceased as of September 15, 2022, when the "Merge" took place and Ethereum shifted to proof-of-stake consensus, and consequently, revenues from Ethereum mining ceased as of that date.
 Leading up to this date, Ethereum mining economics were consistent between the \$0.02 per Megahash per day to \$0.03 per Megahash per day range.
-Since then our GPU based machines have been repurposed to use a unique algorithm to optimize profitability in mining altcoins, which are paid out in Bitcoin.
-After the Ethereum Merge, the Company's fleet of GPU based machines had been producing an equivalent of 350 PH/s to 400 PH/s of Bitcoin mining capacity.
+Since then a portion of our GPU based machines were repurposed to use a unique algorithm to optimize profitability in mining altcoins, which are paid out in Bitcoin.
+After the Ethereum Merge, the Company's fleet of GPU based machines were producing an equivalent of 350 PH/s to 400 PH/s of Bitcoin mining capacity.
 This is in addition to the Bitcoin mining capacity from HIVE's ASIC fleet.
-Therefore approximately 25 MW of HIVE's GPU based operating capacity had been receiving payout in Bitcoin. - Using an optimization algorithm, HIVE is able to more profitably mine an assortment of coins with its GPU fleet, than if it was only mining a single coin (such as Ethereum Classic).
+Therefore approximately 25 MW of HIVE's GPU based operating capacity was receiving payout in Bitcoin.
+Currently, HIVE is operating approximately 6.5MW of Nvidia GPUs to mine with approximately 170 PH/s of Bitcoin mining capacity. - Using an optimization algorithm, HIVE is able to more profitably mine an assortment of coins with its GPU fleet, than if it was only mining a single coin (such as Ethereum Classic).
 The assortment of coins which HIVE mines using its GPU fleet varies over time and is chosen on the basis of profit optimization.
 As a consequence of the Company's technical advancements, we believe HIVE has a competitive edge in generating revenue from GPU machine based operations.
-As of June 2023, HIVE's fleet of Nvidia GPU are generating approximately \$60-80/MWHR using a profit-switching algorithm, mining the most profitable alt-coin, from which HIVE is then paid in Bitcoin.
+As of August 2023, HIVE's fleet of Nvidia GPU are generating approximately \$60-80/MWHR using a profit-switching algorithm, mining the most profitable alt-coin, from which HIVE is then paid in Bitcoin. - Going forward, HIVE is transitioning its GPU based fleet to cloud and high performance computing.